 New Delhi: If you grew up in India during the late 90s or 2000s, you surely remember the epic adventure TV series Hatim, which used to air on Star Plus.
 Thousands of households across the country were glued to their screens every weekend to watch this fantasy drama.

 The Hatim al-Tai saga, based on the legend of a sixth-century Arabian prince, has been adapted for TV and the big screen multiple times.
 But something about this rendition of the tale clicked.

 — Sagar Verma (@SagarV3000) May 28, 2020

 “I still remember watching it every weekend with my grandpa.
 We used to get super excited when an episode started.
-It is one of my fondest memories of him”, said Neelaksh Miglani, a 23-year old artist and content moderator at business services firm Concentrix India.
+It is one of my fondest memories of him”, said Ved Nigam, a 24-year old artist.

 The storyline of the saga, directed by Amrit and Shakti Sagar, revolves around the prince of Yemen, Hatim, played by then popular actor Rahil Azam.